bpartha/bpartha.github.io/aboutme.md

 subtitle: thanks for visiting
 ---

 My name is Partha Bhattacharya.
-I am a father at home.
-Manager at an engineering firm.

-- I love small coding for solving math/algorithm problems
+- I do small code snippets for solving math/algorithm problems
-- I'm fascinated with visualization and graphics
+- I like to create small sketches with Processing
 - I love maths.
-Only the fun part
+Only the fun part not the rigor
-- I love word games
+- I spend good amount of time in solving word puzzles

 What else do you need?